nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### View a batchmate's modules
 Views the list of modules taken by a batchmate in the Modules panel.

-Left-click the row with the batchmate's name in the Students panel.
+Left-click the row with the batchmate's name in the _Students panel_.

 - The selected row would turn blue and the Modules panel would display all the modules taken by the batchmate.